Similarity surfaces, connections, and the measurable Riemann mapping theorem: Holomorphic dependence

 \loctitle{Method~2.}

-By \Cref{app:beltrami:cv}, for each fixed $t$, the sequence of functions $z\mapsto f_n(t,z)$ converges uniformly on compact subset of $\C$ to a normalized solution $z\mapsto f(t,z)$ of the Beltrami equation for $\mu_t$.
+By \Cref{app:beltrami:cv}, for each fixed $\tau$, the whole sequence (without extraction) of functions $F_{n,\tau}: z\mapsto f_n(t,z)$ converges uniformly on compact subset of $\C$ to a normalized solution that we denote $z\mapsto f(t,z)$ of the Beltrami equation for $\mu_t$.
 The function $(t,z)\mapsto f(t,z)$ in is in particular the simple limit of the functions $(t,z)\mapsto f_n(t,z)$.
 For each $z$, the function $t\in\D \mapsto f_n(t,z)$ is holomorphic.
-The function $t\mapsto f(t,z)$ is hence the simple limit of a sequence of holomorphic functions, and this sequence is equicontinuous by \Cref{cor:eqc}.
+The function $t\mapsto f(t,z)$ is hence the simple limit of a sequence of holomorphic functions, and this sequence is equicontinuous by \Cref{cor:eqc2}.
 Hence the convergence is uniform on compact subsets of $\D$, and the limit is holomorphic.

-\textbf{Note}: See \Cref{sec:var-avg} for a study of what happens if we average $\mu$ through a (reasonable) function of $\mu$ instead of directly taking $\mu_n = \int_S\mu /\int_S 1$ on each square $S$.
+\textbf{Note}: See \Cref{sec:var-avg} for a study of what happens if we average $\mu$ through a (reasonable) function of $\mu$ instead of directly taking $\mu_n = \int_S\mu /\int_S 1$ on each little square $S$.

-\appendice{Uniqueness and convergence} It is not the point in the present article to prove uniqueness of the solution of the Beltrami equation (\Cref{thm:mainuniq}), so we admit it (see the references below the statement of that theorem).
-Let us explain how one deduces from it that the full sequence $f_n$ tends to this unique solution $f$ (uniformly on compact subsets of $\C$).

-Since $\|\mu_n\|_\infty \leq \|\mu\|_\infty$, the sequence $f_n$ is $K$-quasiconformal for some common $K$.
-By \Cref{lem:nor}, from any subsequence of $f_n$ one can extract a sub-subsequence that converges uniformly on every compact subset of $\C$ to some function $f$.
-The procedure of \Cref{sub:MRMT} can then be applied to this sub-subsequence, which prove that $f$ is a solution of the Beltrami equation.
-Since the solution is unique, this means that all extracted limits $f$ of the sequence $f_n$ are identical.
-Now in a Hausdorff-separated topological space, if a sequence $f_n$ has all its subsequences that contain sub-subsequence converging to $f$, then the full sequence $f_n$ tends to $f$.